Diplolepis rosae: Infestations

 The galls occur more commonly on plants under stress, i.e. very dry conditions, waterlogging or hedge cutting, whereas vigorously growing plants are less commonly found to have galls.
 Whether the vigorous plant suppresses gall formation or is avoided by the wasp in favor of easier targets is unknown.
 Young and damaged plants tend to produce larger and more numerous galls than old and intact ones.
 In the latter, many eggs are laid, but the number of galls formed is relatively few.

 The relative number of parasitoids decreases with increasing gall volume.
 And the closer the gall is to the ground, the greater the total number of adults that emerge.
 Thus, it seems more effective for a female D. rosae to induce larger galls on lower branches of the shrubs to increase the survival probability of the offspring.
 The distances from margins of shrubs, however, affects neither the parasitoid ratio of galls nor the volume of the galls.

 Removing and destroying galls before they dry and the wasps emerge may help to reduce the infestation.
 While fairly large, and sometimes present in quite large numbers on scrub specimens, they cause no measurable harm.

-Medicinal uses

-Dried and powdered, the gall was used to treat colic, as a diuretic, and as a remedy against toothache; the ashes mixed with honey and applied to the scalp were thought to prevent baldness.
-It was also valued as an astringent and for its ability to control fluid loss; placed beneath a pillow, it was thought to induce sleep.